lichtara/relational-coherence-hybrid-systems/paper/06_triadic_structure.md

 ## 6.1 From Analytical Distinction to Structural Necessity

 Field, Coherence, and Limit were introduced as analytically distinguishable dimensions of governability.
-This section advances a stronger claim: they are not merely complementary lenses, but **mutually constitutive and jointly necessary structural conditions**.
+This section advances a stronger claim: Field, Coherence, and Limit are not merely complementary lenses, but mutually constitutive and jointly necessary structural conditions.
+Under conditions of distributed and hybrid agency, governability itself depends upon the preservation of this triadic structure.

 Governability does not arise from the aggregation of relational space, dynamic alignment, and bounded authority as separable features.
 It emerges only where these dimensions operate together as a unified architecture.
 Field provides no governable order without Coherence; Coherence cannot stabilize without Limit; Limit has no intelligible force outside a structured Field.
 Each presupposes the others as conditions of its own operability.